 - Computing Jacobi’s Theta in quasi-linear time (2015) ; to appear in Mathematics of Computation.

-- An implementation of this algorithm using the MPC library is available here.
+- An implementation of this algorithm using the MPC library is available on the Github repository.

 - Computing theta functions in genus 2 and above in quasi-linear time (2016), with Emmanuel Thomé; accepted at ANTS-XII.

-- An implementation of this algorithm in MAGMA is available here.
+- An implementation of this algorithm in MAGMA is available on the Github repository.

 - Plane Quartics over Q with Complex Multiplication (2017), with Pınar Kılıçer, Reynald Lercier, Christophe Ritzenthaler, Jeroen Sijsling and Marco Streng; submitted.

-- A MAGMA implementation of the fast computation of genus 3 theta constants is available here; however there seems to be a few problems with some period matrices.
+- A MAGMA implementation of the fast computation of genus 3 theta constants is available on the Github repository; however there seems to be a few problems with some period matrices.

 - Improved scalar multiplication on hyperelliptic Koblitz curves (2011), with Michael J. Jacobson, Jr.; published at SAC 2011 ; Lecture Notes in Computer Science, 2012, Volume 7118, Selected Areas in Cryptography 2011, Pages 399-411.